dusknight/INF443-VCL/README.md

 ## Compilation

 The compilation can be done using  `CMAKE`.
+Tested in Windows 10 with VS2019.

 The library has one external dependency:
 - [GLFW](https://www.glfw.org/) which can be installed through standard packages in Linux/MacOS (see the provided detailed tutorials).
 - OpenCL, above v1.2, which is provided by CUDA or AMD equivalant.
+  - **WARNING**: Intel is not supported. (specially for Linux)
+  - If `cl.hpp` is not provided by your OpenCL SDK, please download it from [Khronos website](https://www.khronos.org/registry/OpenCL/api/2.1/cl.hpp).
+  - If `FindOpenCL.cmake` does not work, please set `OpenCL_INCLUDE_DIRS` and `OpenCL_LIBRARY` manually, as showed in `CMakeList.txt`

 Instructions could be found here:
 * [Command lines to compile in Linux/MacOS](doc/compilation.md#command_line)